DanielaFCUP/DrosophilaV2/README.md

 - 'classify': it classifies the respective image.
 You must have a trained model first and point to it with the -m flag
 - 'full': it does everything from preprocessing to classification

+Obs: The results from training and testing are saved in /out/outputs.txt

 In config.yaml we can choose the parameters:
 - optim: 'Adam'
 - model: {'densenet', 'resnet', 'efficientnet'}